5 Strategies to Motivate and Empower Remote Workers

 Face time also helps.
 Phone calls and emails can accomplish a lot.
 Add in video conferencing and remote collaboration.
 A simple connection like this can make the gap between remote and in-house employees feel a whole lot smaller.
 While face-to-face meetings do have their purposes, a video call like this can bring similar values.
 They help remote workers understand their respective roles in company and team hierarchies, as well as help with conflict resolution.

 3. Provide Mentorship

 Another action you can take to motivate and empower your remote workers is to provide mentorship.
 People communicate in different ways, so a one-size-fits-all approach rarely works.
 Take the time to tailor your coaching strategies to each individual by his or her duties.
 Provide positive reinforcement, as well as constructive feedback, and position yourself or another team member as a contact person for your remote staff.

 Gamifying your team can make the sales process more fun and it doesn’t take any extra effort.
 Activity tracking can be completed automatically and instantly translated into graphics and charts that update in real time — and it works.
-Digital signage and real-time updates on performance statistics can keep employees motivated and engaged to increase the number of closed deals or boost whatever activities by which their performance is measured.
+Real-time updates on performance statistics can keep employees motivated and engaged to increase the number of closed deals or boost whatever activities by which their performance is measured.